ctu-mrs/ctu-mrs.github.io/docs/50-features/50-status_tui/index.md

 ### Replay status in terminal from a bag file

-When replaying a bag file in the terminal, you can view the status from terminal by launching ```roslaunch mrs_uav_status terminal.launch```
+When replaying a bag file in the terminal, you can view the status from terminal by launching ```ros2 launch mrs_uav_status terminal.launch.py```